Koko-66/Translate_it/README.md

   - quickest to slowest in terms of turnaround;
   - from ones with the highest to lowest rating or years of experience.
 If no sorting is selected, the program moves to the next step.

+The user can also re-sort the lingusits according to a different criteria if they choose not to confirm the order and want to select the linguist once again.

 #### Order generation and e-mail confirmation
 Once the user confirms their selection of the linguist they are asked for their name and e-mail address.
 This information is then pushed into the database, along with the order number and value for future tracking, and the order confirmation is sent from dedicated e-mail account to the indicated e-mail address.
 E-mail address is validated for correct format only.